Chief Deputy Mike Carlson

 Major Kip Carver commands the Investigations Bureau.
 He has been with the Hennepin County Sheriff's Office since 1990.
 He began in the Adult Detention Center and then moved to the Court Security Division in 1993.
 He has worked as a Crime Laboratory Technician, Crime Scene Sergeant, Internal Affairs investigator, and Patrol Unit Sergeant.
 In 2007, he was promoted to lieutenant and assigned to the Water Patrol Unit.
 Major Carver has an AAS degree in law enforcement from Inver Hills Community College and a Bachelor of Arts in Criminal Justice from Concordia University-St Paul.
 He attended the Northwestern University School of Police Staff and Command in 2009.

-Major Darrell Huggett leads the Enforcement Services Bureau.
-In that role, he oversees the Enforcement Services Division, the Communications Division, and the Volunteer Services Division.
-Previously at the Sheriff’s Office, he worked as a captain in the Hennepin County Jail where his focus was to manage a program to effectively reduce costs of required in-custody inmate medical care.
+Major Darrell Huggett commands the Adult Detention/Court Services Bureau.
+Previously at the Sheriff’s Office, he worked as a captain in the Hennepin County Jail.
 Major Huggett has served as a lieutenant in the Patrol Unit and as a sergeant in the Warrant Unit.
 He began his law enforcement career in 1987 as an officer with a suburban police department and he joined the Sheriff's Office in 1997.
-He earned his Bachelor of Science Degree from Mankato State University and he's a graduate of the FBI National Academy.
+He earned his Bachelor of Science Degree from Minnesota State University-Mankato and he's a graduate of the FBI National Academy.